centrebalearbiodiversitat/biodumpy/docs/source/modules/IUCN.rst

 Users can download IUCN information for a specific taxon and select one or more IUCN regions to filter the data based on specific geographic delimitations within the IUCN.

+In the new version of the IUCN API (v4), the species taxonomy endpoint no longer accepts the full species name (e.g., *Alytes muletensis*) as a single string.
+Instead, the name must be split into genus and specific epithet.
+This separation is handled automatically by the IUCN module, which by default assumes the first word is the genus and the second is the specific epithet.
+If the taxon is a subspecies or subpopulation, you must explicitly specify this.
+A message will be displayed in the terminal during the download process to indicate the status.

 .. note::

     The taxonomy list should include only the taxon names, excluding any authorship information.
-If the taxon is a subspecies or subpopulation, you must explicitly specify whether it is a subspecies.
-A message will be displayed in the terminal during the download.

 .. code-block:: python